codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### Function composition.

 You'll hear about this a lot in the functional programming world.
 To compose two functions means to arrange them so that the result of one function is applied directly as the input of the other function.
 Your code is probably full of examples of this, but if the code is not structured so as to highlight this fact then you may not always notice.
-Functional programmers are always alert to notice when functions are arranged this way, and they typically consider the two composed functions as a third function in its own right.
+Functional programmers are always alert to notice when functions are arranged this way, because it allows the possibility of certain programming structures, which we will come to shortly.
+Programmers steeped in the functional style often find it useful to consider two composed functions as a third function in its own right.
 Let me explain what I mean by that.

 <p>Say you have a function <span style="font-family: Georgia, serif; font-size: 1.2em; font-style: italic">f</span> that takes a value <span style="font-family: Georgia, serif; font-size: 1.2em; font-weight: bold">x</span> as its argument and returns a value <span style="font-family: Georgia, serif; font-size: 1.2em; font-weight: bold">y</span> :</p>